brennanyama/robotx/SLAM/README.md

 # SLAM changelog/instructions

+## slam.launch INFO:

+This launch file uses the LIDAR and IMU to create and fill an occupancy grid.
+The following are the grid specs:

+* RESOLUTION: 0.1
+* MAP SIZE: 1024
+* MAP SIZE in METERS: 100m x 100m
+* MAP STARTING LOCATION: The center is 0m, map extends in x, y, -x, and -y by 50m

+The following are packages that are used in the launch file:

+* razor-pub-and-display - to integrate IMU with LIDAR
+* urg_node - main package for LIDAR
+* hector_mapping - main package that takes transformed lidar and imu data and fills an occupancy grid
+* tf - used to transform all frames so hector_mapping can make sense of info
+* hector_geotiff - used to display previous path

 ### Changelog

 * 10/8/2016: Created launch file that uses the tf, urg_node, and hector_mapping packages.
 Uses only laser data from LIDAR, no IMU or GPS integration yet.
 Only 2D currently.

+* 10/19/2016: Modified slam to reduce time it took for Dstar to run.
+Slam does not record a bagfile, slamrecord does.

 ### Instructions